ray-x/navigator.lua/README.md

     enable = false,
     comment_fold = true, -- fold with comment string
-    max_lines_scan_comments = 20, -- only fold when the fold level higher than this value },  -- modified version of treesitter folding default_mapping = true,  -- set to false if you will remap every key or if you using old version of nvim- keymaps = {{key = "gK", func = vim.lsp.declaration, desc = 'declaration'}}, -- a list of key maps
+    max_lines_scan_comments = 20, -- only fold when the fold level higher than this value disable_filetypes = {'help', 'guihua', 'text'}, -- list of filetypes which doesn't fold using treesitter },  -- modified version of treesitter folding default_mapping = true,  -- set to false if you will remap every key or if you using old version of nvim- keymaps = {{key = "gK", func = vim.lsp.declaration, desc = 'declaration'}}, -- a list of key maps